-A driving holiday can be so much fun – the flexibility of heading off to whatever place you want, at whatever time you want.
-Before you go, you’ll need to sort out your vehicle, your route and your accommodation, but you’ll likely have some questions relating to travel insurance too – starting with the basics: “Am I covered when driving overseas?” and “Is the car insurance provided by rental companies sufficient?”
-Here, the team from Pacific Prime answers these and more, and provides some useful tips.
+An overseas driving holiday can be so much fun – the flexibility of heading off to whatever place you want, at whatever time you want.
+Before you go, you’ll need to sort out your vehicle, your route and your accommodation, but you’ll likely have some questions related to travel insurance, too – starting with the basics: “Does travel insurance coverage include driving in another country?,” “Do I need to secure an international health insurance plan?” and “Is the motor insurance provided by rental companies sufficient?”
+Here, the team from Pacific Prime answers these and more, and provides some useful tips when driving abroad.

 Does travel insurance cover driving overseas?

 Nobody wants their holiday ending due to an accident, so it’s important to safeguard yourself against possible road mishaps.
 You are probably asking yourself, “What sort of insurance should I purchase?”, “Does travel insurance provide enough coverage, or should I secure a standalone motor insurance policy?” and “Should I secure international health insurance before I travel abroad?”

 What travel insurance covers